museun/twitchchat/README.md

     drop(dispatcher);

     // get a clonable writer from the client
-    // join a channel, methods on writer return false if the client is connected if !client.writer().join(&channel).await {
+    // join a channel, methods on writer return false if the client is disconnected if !client.writer().join(&channel).await {
         panic!("not connected!?")
     }